- Section Home

 Housing is a hot commodity on ASU’s campus so proper preparation for re-application is critical.
 The housing registration process for returning residents is hosted within the My Housing portal.
 To be ready for this process you must prepare by doing the following:

-1. Make certain that you have approximately $55 on a MasterCard, AMEX, or Discover card.
+1. Make certain that you have approximately $55 on a MasterCard, AMEX, Discover or Visa card.
 If you do not have one readily available, an idea may be to purchase a prepaid card for this purpose.
-ASU does not accept VISA, so please make sure you have the proper form of payment at the time you plan to enter the portal.
 Students also may not pay at the University cashier’s window or through the online system.
 This will create stress for you and is not advised.

 2. If you are a student who previously moved out of housing for any reason and desire to come back home, make sure that you have approximately $270 on one of the above approved cards.
 This will serve as your application fee and deposit.
 A deposit is required if you breached your housing agreement while previously in housing or if you were refunded your deposit.